smokephisticated/smokephisticated/pages/pieces/bongs/ice-bongs.md

 **2.** Give them a quick rinse with medium temp water; soaking melts the frost right off as well.

-## Can Smoking Out of an Ice Bong be Safe?
+## Is it Bad to Put Ice in Your Bong?

 Even with our tips above, there is no complete avoidance of inhaling particles of water and ice using ice notches.